a-h-b/galorious/README.md

 ```
 If you don't want to download it, you can keep the field empty in the config file and it will automatically download itself.

-* ncbi's datasets command line tool:
-it will install itself, if necessary.
+~~* ncbi's datasets command line tool: it will install itself, if necessary.~~ download is done by entrez direct tools, installed via conda.